Stroke (Cerebrovascular Accident)

 Pathophysiology

 A stroke (cerebrovascular accident, CVA) is a sudden interruption of blood flow to the brain causing irreversible neuronal death if not treated rapidly.
+The brain receives roughly 15 to 20 percent of resting cardiac output, and focal perfusion loss can cause irreversible tissue injury within minutes.
 Over 800,000 strokes occur annually in the US; nearly 75% occur in adults over age 65.
+Stroke remains the fifth-leading cause of death and a leading cause of long-term disability in the United States.

 Ischemic Stroke (87%)